rsksmart/devportal-1.0/rif/rns/specs/resolvers.md

 event ABIChanged(bytes32 indexed node, uint256 indexed contentType);
 ```

-> Notice that the udpated content is not emitted.
+> Notice that the updated content is not emitted.
 It requires an extra query to get the resource record when logged, but saves gas setting it.

 Interface ID: `0x2203ab56`